DeadMansChest/DMCWO/README.md

 ###EXTRA
-* Want the silencio symbol in your name?
+* Want the SILENCIO??/STEALT (ghost) symbol in your name?
 Here: 